-That guy who texted me a week after our date with "I really enjoyed meeting & hanging out w you but I think going forward I could be down for lower expectations.
+That guy who texted me this a week after our date: "I could be down for lower expectations.
 I just don’t wanna like plan and make reservations + try to appear impressive.
 If you wanna plan something though, I’d be down."

 Every time something lame happened to me while trying to date, I'd post about on my Facebook page to my friends with the hashtag "#single" almost as an explanation.
 Or maybe a punch line to bad joke.
 It was starting to get so comical to my friends that people started telling me I should publish a book.

 Nah, I thought.
 Who honestly would want to read a book about failed dates?
 That's so depressing.

 Nah, I thought.
 There's already a million podcasts about dating and being single.

 But the more I thought about it...
 I realized two things.
 First, I wanted people to know that there are single women out there that are the full freaking package, full of value and by society's standards, should be swept off the market by any self-respecting partner ASAP, but rather than sitting at home bemoaning that are happy and leading full lives.
 And that that's OKAY.